 Dog Adoption Centers in the Chicago Area

-If you’re still keen to adopt a German Shepherd we’ve detailed some of the bigger dog rescue centers in the Chicago area in a handy list below.
+If you’re still keen to adopt a German Shepherd we’ve detailed some of the bigger dog rescue centers located not far from us in the Chicago area in a handy list below.
 If you know of any other dog rescue or adoption centers in the area then please reach out and let me know, and I’ll include them on the list below:

 Chicago Canine Rescue